supermileage/MbedFirmware/README.md

 git submodule add -b main https://github.com/supermileage/CAN-Accessories.git
 ```

-#### Updating Projects
+#### Pushing Changes Within Submodules
 Submodules act the same as normal repositories, so simply change your working directory to inside the
-correct submodule, and push/pull as usual, then update the mbed-os repo as well.
+correct submodule, checkout the correct branch and push/pull as usual, then update the mbed-os repo as well.

 For example:
 ```sh